Most Dangerous Game review header image

-Synopsis: A man (Liam Hemsworth) desperate and in debt.
-In a dystopian thriller where the hunter turns out to be the hunted.
+Synopsis: A man (Liam Hemsworth) is desperate and in debt.
+In this dystopian thriller, the hunter turns out to be the hunted.
 Game on.

 Format: